Traackr/traackr-api-php/README.md

 You include this library with:

     require_once('lib/TraackrApi.php');

-If you are using Componser the autoload functionality should automatically load the appropriate PHP files (i.e. `require 'vendor/autoload.php'` will load the library files).
+If you are using Composer the autoload functionality should automatically load the appropriate PHP files (i.e. `require 'vendor/autoload.php'` will load the library files).

 ### Set your API key ###